After record high interest rates in 2022, many consumers are considering using cash or a construction loan to fund their new dream home.

 - How is the land currently zoned?

 That being said, it is very doable to contract out all of the work and in effect be the "acting GC."
 In addition, most counties and cities allow a property owner to apply for an owner exemption, which enables you to obtain permits on your own - without an official general contractor.
+Labor costs are the biggest factor when determining the overall cost to build a new home.

 Step 3: Obtain Building Plans